 Sharing money with less fortunate people in our community is an important part of building strong, smart money habits with our kids.

 Below is data and studies that we’ve gathered over the years on how often parents are encouraging their kids to give, how much they are giving, who they are giving to, and much more.
 Take a look and if you’re a parent, we would love for you to fill out the survey below to help other parents just like you!
-For more tips on teaching your kids this subject, head over to our guide on how to teach your kids about sharing money.
+For more tips on teaching your kids this subject, head over to our guide on how to teach your kids about sharing money and how to encourage your kids who want to give to charity.

 Sharing Money Survey